MontiCore/json/json.md

 - **JSON**: basic json language with symbol table definition

-The main pupose of this language is parsing general artifacts in JSON format at adheres to the common standard.
+The main pupose of this language is parsing general artifacts in JSON format that adhere to the common standard.

 The grammar file is [`JSON.mc4`][JSONGrammar].